SLINGhub/authorlistR/README.md

     A. Irwin9, J. Jones7, K. Klein1,12
     ```

-2)   Copy/paste to `author_affiliations` the list of affiliations, preceded with the number that is used in the authorvlist (see 1) to associate the authors with corresponding affiliations.
+2)   Copy/paste to `author_affiliations.txt` the list of affiliations, preceded with the number that is used in the authorvlist (see 1) to associate the authors with corresponding affiliations.
 Each affiliations needs to be on a separated line.

     ```
     1Starlight University